Montana-Media-Arts/webDesignFall2024/_docs/topic-01/03-directories/page-02.md

         └── <i class="far fa-file-alt"></i> file.txt
 </pre>

-<span class="label label-info">Note</span> The root directory in our trees will be shorted to `.` from here-on-out.
+<span class="label label-info">Note</span> The root directory in our trees will be shortened to `.` from here on out.

 <div class="divider-pg"></div>

 ## Relationships
-The web also use familial terms to describe content relationships, such as “grandparent,” “parent,” and “child.”
+The web also uses familial terms to describe content relationships, such as “grandparent,” “parent,” and “child.”
 Let's see how this applies to directories:

 ### Immediate